datagrok-ai/public/help/develop/admin/docker-compose.md

 docker-compose -f docker/localhost.docker-compose.yaml --project-name datagrok --profile cvm up -d
 ```

-To run Datagrok with exact CVM features, specify them in the command-line using `--profile` flag
+To run Datagrok with exact CVM features, specify them in the command line using the `--profile` flag

 * Cheminformatics